joristt/Hanus/presentation/slides.md

 # Procedures

 - No parameters
-- There exists version with parameters
+- There exists a version with parameters
 - Pass by reference

 ```haskell